apiel/zicBox/NOTE.md

 ## Next TODO

+- FIXME git clone recursive to be base on http instead of ssh

+- TODO look if instead of using dustscript, all module could be loaded as a single application with a main C++ entry point that include all the module...

 - TODO encoder 2 sides, make 100% (actually 0.5) bar moving from one side to the other for LPF/HPF or pan.
 But keep as it is for semitones

 - TODO create separate asset folder > might put it in wiki...